In the Line of Fire: Production

 Producer Jeff Apple began developing In the Line of Fire in the mid-1980s.
 He had planned on making a movie about a Secret Service Agent on detail during the Kennedy assassination since his boyhood.
 Apple was inspired and intrigued by a vivid early childhood memory of meeting Vice President Lyndon B. Johnson in person, surrounded by Secret Service Agents with earpieces in dark suits and sunglasses.
 The concept later struck Apple as an adolescent watching televised replays of the assassination of President John F. Kennedy.

-In 1991, writer Jeff Maguire came aboard and completed the script that would become the movie.
-In April, 1992, Castle Rock bought the script for $1.4 million.
+After another writer's efforts fell short, Jeff Maguire came aboard in 1991 and completed the script that would become the movie.
+Disney rejected a treatment for television starring Tom Selleck, and after a bidding war Castle Rock Entertainment bought the script for $1.4 million in April 1992.

-Eastwood and Petersen offered the role of Leary to Robert De Niro, who turned it down due to scheduling conflicts with A Bronx Tale.
+Clint Eastwood and Wolfgang Petersen offered the role of Leary to Robert De Niro, who turned it down due to scheduling conflicts with A Bronx Tale.

 Filming began in late 1992 in Washington, D.C.
 Scenes in the White House were filmed on an existing set, while an Air Force One interior set had to be built at a cost of $250,000.
 The film's climactic scenes were shot inside the lobby and elevators of the Los Angeles Bonaventure Hotel, while earlier scenes of Frank and Lilly sharing intimate moments were filmed in the nearby Los Angeles Biltmore Hotel.

 A subplot of the film is the President's re-election campaign.
 For the scenes of campaign rallies, the filmmakers used digitally altered footage from the campaign events of President George H. W. Bush and then-Governor Bill Clinton.

 The movie also inserted digitized images from 1960s Clint Eastwood movies into the Kennedy assassination scenes.
-As Jeff Apple described it to the Los Angeles Times, Clint "gets the world's first digital haircut".
+As Jeff Apple described it to the Los Angeles Times, Eastwood "gets the world's first digital haircut".

+The Secret Service cooperated with the production.
+An agency public affairs official said, "the project would have been done anyway ...
+We decided that it would be better for us to have some kind of control".
+The agency did not cooperate with contemporary films Dave and Guarding Tess, describing the former as "whimsical".
+For In the Line of Fire, in addition to helping the second unit filming of the Bush and Clinton campaigns, Secret Service agents on the set helped scenes' authenticity.
+The agency concluded that "the project has been a great success.
+The Secret Service was able to ... make certain that our portrayal on the big screen was a positive one", and hoped that it would help in recruiting akin to "what Top Gun did for the Navy".
+Retired Assistant Director of the Secret Service Robert R. Snow said, "It's a story told through the eyes of an agent, his problems, and his experiences".

 In an interview with Larry King, President Bill Clinton praised the film.
-Unsure if this endorsement would help or hurt the film, Peterson decided against using his quotes to market the film.
+Unsure if this endorsement would help or hurt the film, Petersen decided against using his quotes to market the film.